FionaRubino/DS340Wproject/README.md

 | Recall |  89.87  |  89.87 |  81.01  |
 | F1 |  82.56 | 82.56 |  78.53  |

+Almost all metrics remain the same as originally reported.
+There are slight changes in the final stage of our implementation with PCHF.
+Accuracy originally was also 77.27, but precision was 75.58, recall was 82.28, and F1 was 78.79.
+The differences are slight enough that our conclusions for LR are not impacted.

 ### SVM